argodev/argodev.github.io/_posts/2021-02-19-fix-home-network-part-3.md

   <figcaption>Figure 5: Internal Network Transfer Speeds by SSID [click to enlarge]</figcaption>
 </figure>

 Figure 5 is the same data is Figure 4, but this time broken out by the individual wireless networks (SSID).
 Somewhat inexplicably, we see the `main_2G` shows similar transfer rates as the `main_5G`.
-This *was* a **Wifi 6** router, so maybe that had something to do with it.
+This *was* a **Wifi 6** router (with AC support), so maybe that had something to do with it.
 We see a good bit of similarity between the first three quadrants with the fourth, `kids_2G` dropping off dramatically, which is to be expected for a router with technology that is over 5 years old.

 <figure class="align-center">
   <a href="{{ site.url }}{{ site.baseurl }}/images/hn1_internal_wireless_rexmit.png"><img src="{{ site.url }}{{ site.baseurl }}/images/hn1_internal_wireless_rexmit.png" alt="wired retransmissions"></a>